mojasp/diplcode/README.md

 * AES/GCM or ChaChaPoly1305 as the underlying authenticated encryption algorithm.
 * The Dutta-Barua group key agreement (modified to use EC-Cryptography) to agree on the symmetric key while minimizing the number of network interactions when a publisher or subscriber joins a topic (i.e., is turned on)

-For more informations please refer to the [paper on LCMsec](https://arxiv.org/abs/2308.07095).
+For more informations please take a look at the [paper on LCMsec](https://arxiv.org/abs/2308.07095).

 # Limitations of LCMsec